 Before talking about motorcycle helmet cameras, we first need to talk about ordinary helmets.

-Riding a motorcycle isn’t just a way to get from A to B. It’s also a popular pastime — so popular that there are almost nine million registered motorcycles in the US.
-But driving a motorcycle is also dangerous.
+Riding a motorcycle isn’t just a way to get from A to B. It’s also a popular pastime — so popular that there are close to 9.9 million registered motorcycles in the U.S. But driving a motorcycle is also dangerous.
 Because these vehicles are smaller, they often sit in the blind spots of other larger vehicles — like cars and trucks — around them.
 Coupled with the limited protection a motorcycle affords, riders are incredibly exposed.
 If they’re in an accident, the damage can be life-altering, if not fatal.

 It makes sense, then, that motorcyclists should be required by law to wear protective gear.
 You might be surprised to find that’s not necessarily the case.

-Despite studies showing that wearing a helmet reduces the risk of sustaining a traumatic brain injury by as much as 69%, there is no federal law that mandates it.
+A 2023 study shows that skull fractures were twice as common in motorcyclists not wearing helmets versus those who were.
+An older study reported that wearing a helmet minimized traumatic brain injuries by 88%.
+Despite these statistics, however, there is no federal law that mandates helmet use.
 Instead, each state adopts its own legislation.
 Some states have universal motorcycle helmet laws, but most (28 states) only require certain drivers or passengers to wear helmets.

 Texas is one of these states, requiring all motorcyclists and motorcycle passengers under 21 to wear a helmet.
 As a general rule, individuals over the age of 21 must also wear a helmet, but there are two exceptions: